Banff Ski Resorts: Complete Banff Skiing Guide

 Lake Louise Ski Resort

 When visiting “The Lake”, as it’s known by locals, be sure to take your camera.
 On top of sensational skiing, Lake Louise is known for its spectacular scenery.
-Atop of every lift you are treated to spectacular views of mountains, glaciers and forests.
+From the top of every lift, you are treated to spectacular views of mountains, glaciers, and forests.

-Lake Louise is the biggest of the Big3 Banff resorts and one of the largest ski resorts in North America.
-Lake Louise terrain has great variety – from gentle slopes and long cruising runs to glades, chutes and some of the Canadian Rockies most exciting wide-open bowls.
+Lake Louise is the largest of the Big3 Banff resorts and one of the largest ski resorts in North America.
+Lake Louise terrain has great variety, from gentle slopes and long cruising runs to glades, chutes and some of the Canadian Rockies most exciting wide-open bowls.

 The runs are well planned and allow skiers of all abilities to enjoy Lake Louise skiing together.
 You’ll find beginner ski runs at Lake Louise, along with intermediate and expert runs from every chair.
 If your partner wants to ski a black diamond, and you are in the mood for a blue/intermediate run, just pick your trail and meet back at the bottom of the lift.